jlwatson/delegated-mappings-mirrored/draft-watson-dinrg-delmap.md

 and lack a common interface.
 This draft specifies a generalized scheme for delegation with a structure that supports explicit delegation guarantees.
-The resulting data may be secured by any general purpose distributed consensus protocol; clients may query the local state of any number of participants and receive the correct result barring a compromise of the consensus layer.
+The resulting data may be secured by any general purpose distributed consensus protocol; clients can query the local state of any number of participants and receive the correct result barring a compromise at the consensus layer.

 --- middle